-Despite volatility in the market, equities remain strong overall and investors could be forgiven for questioning the role of alternative strategies in their portfolios.
+Despite uncertainty in the market, equities remain strong overall and investors could be forgiven for questioning the role of alternative strategies in their portfolios.
 But it is exactly at these moments when investors must think anew, giving careful consideration to the characteristics of the various tools that can be employed within a diversified portfolio.

 In the following table, we present various risk, return and beta measures associated with all the major hedge fund strategies, many of which are available in mutual fund form.
 The window of time selected was based on the longest common time frame for these indices, and is inclusive of multiple market cycles.